Code-Institute-Submissions/swing-jive/README.md

 ### SWING/JIVE
 #### What the project does, needs it fulfills & functionality

-I created a website for a Swing/Jive band located in Dublin that mainly focus on playing at Wedding or Corporate events but also play various concerts.
+I created a website for a Swing/Jive band located in Dublin that mainly focus on playing at Wedding or Corporate events but also play at various concerts.
+This meant the design for the website had to be for various different clients.
+There is a page to display information about the band members in a sophisticated manner to suit the corporate and weddings feel.

+I made sure that the Listen page was interactive which allowed the User to really enjoy their time on the site and experience the music and feel of the band.
+With the click of an album button you can play whatever music you feel like.
+You can even head over the the Itunes search to search and play previous band's music!
+There are options for the latest video to watch and latest gallery pictures with a slick and easy to use design.

+The Booking page allows the user to purchase tickets or find out details about booking events.
+As we weren't allowed to use any backend work and there is no database, I chose to tell the user the tickets are sold out (with jQuery) when the form is submitted.
+I also used a similar approach with the contact page forms.
+The contact page allows users to subscribe to a mailing list or send in a query.

 ----------------
 ### TECHNOLOGIES